Communicate

 • not obliged to offer futile treatment but should always explain why it is not being offered

-“We will do everything we can to help you live as well as you can for as long as you can but when you die we will help you to have a peaceful and natural death.”
+“We will do everything we can to help you live as well as you can for as long as you can, and when you die, we will help you to have a peaceful and natural death.”

 if there is unwillingness to accept this explore concerns and myths: